djhaskin987/indexed-map/README.md

 It is generic enough for wide use, but also contains the functionality needed to implement a ranked set, which I discuss [here](http://djhaskin987.blogspot.com/2013/07/the-rankedset-optimizations-best-friend.html).

+## Download

+You can download the jar or zip from the github release page.
+This project is also on [clojars](https://clojars.org/indexed-map)!

 ## Build

 Simply run `lein jar` to get the jar file.